Tesla's Musk admits Model 3 braking flaw, promises fix

-“With further refinement, we can improve braking distance beyond initial specs.
-Tesla won’t stop until Model 3 has better braking than any remotely comparable car,” Musk wrote in a tweet.
+"With further refinement, we can improve braking distance beyond initial specs.
+Tesla won't stop until Model 3 has better braking than any remotely comparable car," Musk wrote in a tweet here.co%2F2018%2F05%2F22%2Ftesla-will-update-model-3-firmware-to-fix-braking-calibration-in-coming-days%2F&tfw_creator=electrekco&tfw_site=electrek.

 Influential U.S. magazine Consumer Reports on Monday said it will not recommend the affordable Model 3, seen as key to Tesla’s profitability, as it braked slower than a full-sized pickup truck.